50 years of Polish protests: from workers’ strikes to women’s strikes

-Mass protests in Poland are making headlines once again, this time due to further restrictions on abortion rights.
+Mass protests throughout Polish cities are making headlines once again, this time due to further restrictions on abortion rights.
 It is nothing new, though.
 Arguably, one of the things Poland is most known for internationally are the workers’ strikes organised back in 1980, giving birth to the famous Solidarnosc (Solidarity) movement.

 Despite fundamental changes in the political system and quality of life over the past 50 years, Poles continue to fight for what they believe to be their inherent rights.
 How have Polish protests evolved over the past decades, in terms of their goals, organisation and strategies employed?
 How in turn has the response of the authorities changed?
 Get ready for a quick dive into five decades of Polish dissent.